 Emotional support animals have much lower training requirements than Psychiatric Service Dogs (PSDs).
 PSDs are trained to perform specific services, such as reminding their pet parent to take medication, waking and distracting their pet parents during night terrors, or placing pressure on a pet parent’s chest to encourage emotional regulation during a panic attack.
 PSDs can be legally brought into any public establishment (including public transit), so PSDs require more extensive training and socialization; if they lungeopens in a new tab, barkopens in a new tab, or biteopens in a new tab, they can legally be asked to leave.

 Though emotional support animals are not required by law to be trained the way service animals are, training an ESA is a massive benefit to both you and your pet.
-Training isn’t only about getting your animal to behave a certain way; it is also an amazing way to bond with your pet, and it’s necessary for keeping an animal mentally stimulated and physically healthy.
+Training isn’t only about getting your animal to behave a certain way; it is also an amazing way to bond with your petopens in a new tab, and it’s necessary for keeping an animal mentally stimulated and physically healthy.
 Plus, it’s lots of fun.
-There are some basic pieces of training that all pets should know, such as litter or potty training, “leave it,” and (for all dogs and some cats) leash training.
-But for peak fun and bonding, you should go beyond the basics and train for tricks like hide-and-seek and fetch (it’s not just for dogs!).
+There are some basic pieces of trainingopens in a new tab that all pets should know, such as litteropens in a new tab or potty trainingopens in a new tab, “leave itopens in a new tab,” and (for all dogs and some catsopens in a new tab) leash trainingopens in a new tab.
+But for peak fun and bonding, you should go beyond the basicsopens in a new tab and train for tricks like hide-and-seekopens in a new tab and fetchopens in a new tab (it’s not just for dogsopens in a new tab!).